dof-dss/nidirect-d8-mig-mods/README.md

 2. Enable the required NIDirect migration modules.
 3. Import the NIDirect Drupal 7 database into the Lando `drupal7db` container database.
 4. Add the NIDirect Drupal 7 files to `/imports/files/sites/default/files/`
-5. Ensure 'Migrate NIDirect Utils' is enabled and run `Lando Drupal nidirect:migrate:pre` to preform site-uuid sync and pre-migration tasks on the D7 database.
+5. Ensure 'Migrate NIDirect Utils' is enabled and run `lando Drupal nidirect:migrate:pre` to preform site-uuid sync and pre-migration tasks on the D7 database.
 6. Import the site configuration using 'drush cim'.
 7. Use `lando mist` to display the migration status
 8. Use `lando miip --group=<group name>` or `lando miip <individual migration>`